krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 # Arrays

-An "array" is a linear data structure that stores elements of the same type in contiguous memory spaces.
-The position of an element in an array is referred to as its "index".
-The figure below illustrates the primary terminology and concepts of an array.
+An "array" is a linear data structure that operates as a lineup of similar items, stored together in a computer's memory in contiguous spaces.
+It's like a sequence that maintains organized storage.
+Each item in this lineup has its unique 'spot' known as an "index".
+Please refer to the figure below to observe how arrays work and grasp these key terms.

 ![Array Definition and Storage Method](array.assets/array_definition.png)